 You can also go on an organized tour.
-Pink Jeep by Gray Line (www.grayline.com; tel 800/634-6579), among other companies, runs bus tours to Red Rock Canyon.
+Gray Line (www.grayline.com; tel 800/634-6579), among other companies, runs bus tours to Red Rock Canyon.
 Inquire at your hotel tour desk.

 Finally, you can go by bike.
 Not very far out of town (at Rainbow Boulevard), Charleston Boulevard is flanked by a bike path that continues for about 11 miles to the visitor center/scenic drive.
 The path is hilly but not difficult, if you’re in reasonable shape.
 However, exploring Red Rock Canyon by bike should be attempted only by exceptionally fit and experienced bikers.